open-policy-agent/opa/v1/test/compilecases/README.md

 ## Transformations

-`want_modules` says what compiling the case's modules produces, one entry per entry in `modules` and in the same order:
+`want` says what compiling the case's modules produces, one entry per entry in `modules` and in the same order:

 ```yaml
     modules: